aplteam/Tatin/docs/TatinForContributors.md

  Test_ZZZ              4
 ```

-The number tells how many tests a group comprehends.
+The number tells how many tests a group comprehends, so when you execute this command on your own machine, the numbers and rows will possibly be slightly different.

 You can also list all tests, say for the group `ScanRegistries`: